Times Square digital billboard showcasing crochet plushie pattern ad with city buildings

 And that simple act turned into something bigger than I could have imagined.

-Lessons From a Hippo in Times Square
+Lessons From a Crochet Hippo in Times Square

 Looking back now, that moment taught me lessons that still guide me as a crochet designer and entrepreneur.